 Helping the industry navigate the regulatory landscape

-As governments and regulators around the world seek to address pressing issues such as climate change, social inequality, and greenwashing, they are proposing and implementing new regulations and policies that impact the real assets industry directly.
+As governments and regulators around the world seek to address pressing issues such as physical climate risk and social inequality, they are proposing and implementing new regulations and policies that impact the real assets industry directly.
 The Sustainable Finance Disclosure Regulation (SFDR) in the EU, the Task Force for Climate-related Financial Disclosures (TCFD), the US Securities and Exchange Comission’s newly proposed rules for climate disclosures, and the Business Responsibility & Sustainability Reporting in India are only some of the latest examples of regulations that are being implemented or considered for implementation in the real assets industry.

 These evolving regulations and policies are transforming the way that real assets investors and managers operate, and creating both opportunities and challenges for the industry.
 In this context, it is critical for industry participants to stay abreast of the latest developments and implement strategies to navigate the changing regulatory landscape.
-GRESB helps real assets managers and investors navigate complex regulatory requirements related to sustainability and ESG reporting, and stay ahead of evolving industry standards.
+GRESB helps real assets managers and investors navigate complex regulatory requirements related to disclosure, climate-related risk, and material non-financial factors.

 In addition to the GRESB Assessments, GRESB offers a suite of products aimed at helping the industry comply with regulations and gain a better understanding of their exposure to physical climate and transition risks.